SilkRose/Pony/stories/fleetfall/fleetfall.md

 *I can only hope that I do the same.*

-Her thoughts drifted to how Rainbow Dash saw her [IF HER THOUGHTS ARE DRIFTING THERETO, THEIR CONTENTS ARE AUTOMATICALLY WHAT FLEETFOT THINKS].
+Her thoughts drifted to how Rainbow Dash saw her.

 *I think she likes me.*